Article Image

 With these filters, ChartMill showed me 112 candidates.
 To further refine these I then added another price filter :

 I ended up with only 5 results.
-As you can see in the screenshot above I have set the historical date to 2021-09-10, that way you can now access my exact filter results that ChartMill presented at the time using this link.
-Initially I thought that the filter was set too strict with this last condition but from this small group of stocks I noticed almost immediately one ticker:
+As you can see in the screenshot above I have set the historical date to 2021-09-10, that way you can now access the exact filter results that ChartMill presented at the time using this link.

 bull flag patern in ITCI

 For your reference, the two parallel slanted purple lines which form the flag pattern are drawn fully automatically by the software.
-To display them by default in the chart, choose the overlay 'ChartMill Flags' in the chart settings as I already illustrated in the beginning of this article.
+To display them by default in the chart, choose the overlay 'ChartMill Flags' in the chart settings.

-I added ‘ITCI’ to my watchlist, three days later it looks like this…
+I added ‘ITCI’ to my watchlist, and three days later it looks like this…

 bull flag patern in ITCI 2